cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 There are four disciplines for playing in the Game of Links:

--  Uptime summary of every validator
+-  Life summary of every validator
 -  A bandwidth load of every participant
 -  Amount of delegated to validators
 -  The relevance of links submitted